Data analysis Edit me

 - Use container environments.
 As an alternative to package management systems you can consider container environments like Docker or Singularity.

 - Use workflow management systems.
 Scientific Workflow management systems will help you organize and automate how computational tools are to be executed.
 Compared to composing tools using a standalone script, workflow systems also help document the different computational analyses applied to your data, and can help with scalability, such as cloud execution.
-There a many workflow management systems available.
-One can mention, such as Galaxy, Nextflow, Snakemake (see also the table below).
 Reproducibility is also enhanced by the use of workflows, as they typically have bindings for specifying software packages or containers for the tools you use from the workflow, allowing others to re-run your workflow without needing to pre-install every piece of software it needs.
 It is a flourishing field and many other workflow management systems are available, some of which are general-purpose (e.g. any command line tool), while others are domain-specific and have tighter tool integration.
+Among the many workflow management systems available, one can mention

 - Use notebooks.
 Using notebooks, you will be able to create reproducible documents mixing text and code; which can help explain your analysis choices; but also be used as an exploratory method to examine data in detail.
 Notebooks can be used in conjunction with the other solutions mentioned above, as typically the notebook can be converted to a script.
 Some of the most well-known notebooks systems are: Jupyter, with built-in support for code in Python, R and Julia, and many other kernels; RStudio based on R. See the table below for additional tools.